newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant.md

 callToActionLink: https://newjersey.mylicense.com/eGov/Login
 callToActionText: Renew My Registration
 ---
-Your accounting firm registration will expire every three years.
 :::infoAlert
-If you renew your license within the 30-day late renewal period, you will have to pay a late renewal fee charge.
+If you renew accounting firm registration within the 30-day late renewal period, you will have to pay a late renewal fee charge.
 :::
+Your accounting firm registration will expire every three years.

 - - -
 ## Application Requirements